leongold/dep-view/README.md

 - error handling is very lackluster.
 - practically not configurable; a lot is hardcoded.

-Barring the above, pretty usable!
+Bearing the above, pretty usable!

 *deployment*: